gajim/python-nbxmpp/README.md

 # Welcome to python-nbxmpp

 `python-nbxmpp` is a Python library that provides a way for Python applications to use the Jabber/XMPP network in a non-blocking way.
-This library was initialy a fork of `xmpppy`, but is now using non-blocking sockets.
+This library was initially a fork of `xmpppy`, but is now using non-blocking sockets.

 ## Features